What Does The One Year Professional Garden Design Diplomas Course Include?

 The course-specific prospectus includes term dates.

-How Much Homework is There on The One Year Professional Inclass Course?
+How Much Homework Is There On The One Year Professional Garden Design Diploma Course?

 The course has been written so that you get information and feedback in class and that all of your project work is completed at home.